Green Lab Certification

 How efficient labs could progress sustainability and excellence in research - Science & Engineering South

-Students can volunteer to conduct lab assessments and audits to help our staff gain Green Lab Accreditation.
+Students can volunteer to conduct lab assessments and audits to help our staff gain Green Lab Certification.

 LEAF is about teamwork, but you can also join our Green Labs Network individually.